-I am sure you have already heard about the city of Oxford in the United Kingdom before, maybe because Oxford University (which is one of the best universities in the world) is located there!
+I am sure you have already heard about the city of Oxford in Oxfordshire county, United Kingdom before, maybe because Oxford University (which is one of the best universities in the world) is located there!

 - 1. Take an Oxford city walking tour